-The Authority will spread its liquid cash over at least four providers (e.g. bank accounts and money market funds) to ensure that access to cash is maintained in the event of operational difficulties at any one provider.
+The Authority will spread its liquid cash over at least four providers (e.g. bank accounts and money market funds), of which at least two will be UK domiciled to ensure that access to cash is maintained in the event of operational difficulties at any one provider.